sersoft-gmbh/running-release-tags-action/README.md

 ## Example Usage

-Use the following snippet in a Swift package repository to generate jazzy docs for all products of your Swift package:
+Use the following snippet to automatically update major and minor release tracks:
 ```yaml
 uses: sersoft-gmbh/running-release-tags-action@v1
 with: